 The RDI for magnesium (meaning the MINIMUM you should be consuming!) is 420mg for adult males and 320mg for adult females.
 Again, this is the minimum amount to meet bodily functions.
 Most people can benefit from having 1000mg of magnesium per day.
 Since you should also be getting magnesium through food, magnesium supplement dosages are usually about 200mg to 400mg.
 I like this brand of magnesium.
 Two spoonfuls = 350mg magnesium.

-Worried that magnesium will give you loose stools?
-It takes 800-1600mg of magnesium to cause diarrhea but this varies per person so you’ll want to start slowly with magnesium supplements for treating insomnia.
+Note: Excessive amounts of magnesium can cause loose stools.
+It takes 800-1600mg of magnesium to cause diarrhea but this varies per person.
+To prevent loose stools as a side effect, you’ll want to start slowly with magnesium supplements for treating insomnia.
 Start by taking a smaller dosage and work your way up to the full dosage.
 You can also divide the dosage into parts, such as taking one part of the dosage during the morning and the rest before bed.

 Want to learn more about natural ways to help sleep?